-On the one hand, it would be helpful to go through the entire experience of traditionally publishing a book.
+On the one hand, it would be helpful to go through the entire experience of traditionally publishing a book again.
 I could then help other readers navigate the traditional publishing maze through subsequent posts.
 It would also be fun to bring readers on this journey and help create this book together with your input!

 I’m also driven to make my parents and my children proud.
 I never had much encouragement growing up.
 It’s a cultural thing where bringing home a 95% test score in an Asian household meant being asked, “What happened to the other 5%?”

-If I can traditionally publish a book, perhaps I might inspire my children to do hard things as well.
+If I can traditionally publish my second book, perhaps I might inspire my children to do hard things as well.
 One of the worries jobless FIRE parents have is demotivating their children due to a lack of work.
 Once the book is published, I can always point to my book if my children ever think I’m slacking off too much!

 A Longshot To Glory With Traditional Publishing A Book

 As someone who is not a public figure, who doesn’t enjoy the limelight, is an Asian American, and who doesn’t work at a large media company, the odds are heavily stacked against us to write a bestseller.